 The Prevent Strategy

-The ‘Prevent’ Strategy at Bishopshalt School (Autumn 2014)
+The ‘Prevent’ Strategy at Bishopshalt School

 The ‘Prevent Strategy’ published by the government in 2011 is a strategy designed to prevent any kind of extremist or terrorist activity from occurring in any community.
 This document should be read in conjunction with the document Promoting British Values available on the school website.
 In November 2014, Bishopshalt hosted ‘Prevent Training’ for secondary schools in L.B.
 Hillingdon and key members of staff attended the training.
+This training has been updated regularly as a part of our safeguarding strategy.

 The approach that Bishopshalt takes is built on the following principles: